Shsl4/MidnightEngine/README.md

 ## Requirements

-This project requires cmake version 3.8 or above.
+This project requires [CMake](https://cmake.org/download/) version 3.8 or above.
 The project only targets x64 and arm64.

 ## Building